adaapp/Test-assignment2-team4/README.md

 We decided to use JEST because we were comfortable with this testing framework.
 Our first testing was smoke test (to test the initial testing).

-We created a test to throw out an error hen a user puts a numerical amount with more than two decimal places.
+We created a test to throw out an error when a user puts a numerical amount with more than two decimal places.
+To do this, we checked if the inputted value was a string.
+This caused the test to fail as it did not check the number of decimals.
+We then fixed it to ensure that there are only two numbers after the decimal space.

 &nbsp;